Aarón Cruz

-Aarón Moisés Cruz Esquivel (born 25 May 1991) is a Costa Rican professional football player who plays as a goalkeeper currently playing for Deportivo Saprissa.
+Aarón Moisés Cruz Esquivel (born 25 May 1991) is a Costa Rican professional footballer who plays as a goalkeeper for Liga FPD club Herediano.

-Biography

-Aarón Cruz was born on 25 May 1991.

 Club career

 A. D. San Carlos

-Cruz made his professional debut on 22 January 2011, on the third day of the Summer Championship against Barrio México, as a local.
-On that occasion, he started the 90 minutes in the 2–1 victory.
-In all the competition he had two participations and in most of the times he was waiting from the substitution.
-On the other hand, the Sancarleños advanced to the eliminatory stage after finishing in second place in group B. In the quarterfinals they defeated Cartaginés, then in the semifinals they defeated Deportivo Saprissa, and were defeated in the finals against Alajuelense, obtaining the title runner-up.
+On 22 January 2011, Cruz made his professional debut with San Carlos, playing all 90 minutes in the 2–1 home win over Barrio México.
+He made just one more league appearance that season as San Carlos reached the finals, where they were defeated by Alajuelense.

 At the 2011 Winter Championships, Cruz made 7 appearances, while his team finished in eighth place with 21 points.
 In Summer 2012 he only saw action for one game.
-On 19 January 2011, Cruaz he unexpectedly announced his retirement at age 20, to devote more time to his PE career.
+On 19 January 2011, Cruz unexpectedly announced his retirement at age 20, to devote more time to his PE career.

 On 14 January 2015, the team issued a press release and made Cruz's return official for the Closing Tournament in the Costa Rican Second Division.
-He appeared as a substitute on 21 January for matchday 3 in the visit to Generación Saprissa, the match that concluded tied at a goal.
+He appeared as a substitute on 21 January in the visit to Generación Saprissa, the match that concluded tied at a goal.
 After waiting on the bench, he started on 8 April in the match that faced CD Liberia at the Carlos Ugalde Stadium.
 Cruz conceded a goal in the 0–1 defeat.
-At the end of the days, his group was in ninth place in group A, with 17 points and a long way from qualifying for the next round.
+His team finished in ninth place in group A.

 Pérez Zeledón

 In mid-2015, Cruz signed with Pérez Zeledón, returning to the top flight.
-However, he never made his Winter Championship debut.
-Added to this, his team went through a performance crisis that was forced to separate several players, including Cruz himself.
+However, the team went through a performance crisis that was forced to separate several players, including Cruz himself, and he never made his team debut.
 The other dismissed were Pedro Leal, Daniel Ramírez, Cristian Bermúdez, and Julián Pino.